tufail-hyder/searching-algorithms-python/README.md

 # searching-algorithms-python
-This repo contains BFS,DFS etc  implementations in Python.
+This repository contains informed and uninformed implementations in Python.